Brockton High School (Toronto)

 Brockton High School (also known as Brockton HS, BHS, or simply known as Brockton) was a Toronto District School Board learning complex based in the Brockton Village neighbourhood of Toronto, Ontario, Canada that once operated as Brockton Learning Centre consisting of the Aboriginal Education Centre and the Caring and Safe Schools Brockton program.
 It was formerly a public and vocational high school operated from 1967 to 1995 by the Toronto Board of Education.
-The Brockton property, located near Dufferin Mall, is still owned by the Toronto District School Board, and the lot was transformed into to the new Bloor Collegiate Institute building.
+The Brockton property, located near Dufferin Mall, is still owned by the Toronto District School Board, and the lot was transformed into the new Bloor Collegiate Institute building.
 The demolished school site was known for an art installation known as Bloordale Beach during the early days of the COVID-19 pandemic in Toronto.

 History

 Brockton High School opened its doors to the community in 1966, as a vocational school.

 In 1986, the Toronto Board of Education announced that it planned to close the West Park Secondary School facility by 1988 with the latter campus being given to the Metropolitan Separate School Board (now the Toronto Catholic District School Board).
 A task force recommended that the student body be transferred to Brockton High School.
 That year, the Toronto Star wrote that West Park students were expected to be transferred to Brockton.
 The school received students from West Park.

 In 1989 Sandro Contenta of the Toronto Star wrote that students at Brockton told him that if a store in Dufferin Mall is robbed, police go to Brockton to find suspects but that students at Bloor Collegiate Institute are not suspected.
 In 1991, Andrew Duffy of the Toronto Star wrote that, according to area residents, drug dealers sold drugs in the area around the school.
 By September 1992, an area mall began housing an area which served as the location of the re-entry program for older students at Brockton and the West Toronto Secondary School's satellite campus for the cooperative education program.

 On the afternoon of Wednesday, September 30, 1992 two gang attacks, involving male students traveling alone being beaten and stabbed, occurred.
 Afterwards many students discussed the incident.
 Jim Rankin of the Toronto Star wrote that most students blamed "racist gangs" for causing issues at the school.
 One gang cited by students was the Latin Americans or LAs.